Milton-Niagara-E

 2 baths

-Britannia Rd & Hwy 25 Be the first to live in this less than 1 year old Fernbrook built, main floor unit feats 2 bedrooms plus 2 full bathrooms.
+Britannia Rd & Hwy 25 Be the first to live in this 1 year old Fernbrook built, main floor unit featuring 2 bedrooms plus 2 full bathrooms.
 Carpet free.
-NO STAIRS!.
+NO STAIRS!
 Spacious private balcony.
-White kitchen featuring a breakfast bar, stainless steel appliances, granite countertops with white
+White kitchen featuring a breakfast bar, stainless steel appliances, granite countertops with white subway-tile

 Listed by: Hafsat Ohunene Bello ,Royal Lepage Real Estate Services Ltd. (905) 257-3633